Ordre National des Experts-Comptables et des Comptables Agréés du Burkina Faso

-ONECCA-BF states that it must abide by regional regulations in regards to the set-up of its I&D committees.
+ONECCA-BF states that it must abide by regional regulations regarding the set-up of its I&D committees.
 At the regional level, these committees are identified by the same name.
-To address regional regulations and SMO 6 requirements, ONECCA-BF worked throughout 2017 to revise its bylaws in order to have two separate and independent sub-committees—one for investigation and one for discipline.
-During this time, previous I&D procedures were still implemented and two members were sanctioned for wrongdoing.
+To address regional regulations and SMO 6 requirements, ONECCA worked throughout 2017 to revise its bylaws to have two separate and independent sub-committees—one for investigation and one for discipline.
+During this time, previous I&D procedures were still implemented, and two members were sanctioned for wrongdoing.

 SMO 7: International Financial Reporting Standards

 ONECCA-BF played a key role in promoting the adoption of IFRS at the regional level and demonstrated its willingness to adopt IFRS through its representative on the OHADA committee that was responsible for the convergence process.
-The institute has and continues to monitor updates to the standards through its Standards’ Committee and provide training on both SYSCOHADA and IFRS.
+The institute has and continues to monitor updates to the standards through its Standards’ Committee and provide training on both SYSCOHADA and IFRS through its CPD Commission.
 For example, in May 2017, ONECCA-BF sent two members to Cote d’Ivoire for a three-day training on the new standards and upon their return, ONECCA hosted a training for all members in June 2017.
-ONECCA-BF indicates that it has included several trainings on IFRS and SYSCOHADA standards in its continuing professional development program.
+ONECCA-BF indicates that it includes several trainings on IFRS and SYSCOHADA standards in its continuing professional development program.
 Its most recent training was held in December 2019 on the standards that would be applicable from January 2020.